During your last few weeks and days of life, there are ways to manage the symptoms you might have.

 Confusion might clear up quickly if doctors can treat its cause.
 But sometimes this is not possible in the final weeks or days of life.
 The palliative care team can help with tips and care that make the confusion less distressing for you and your loved ones.

-- To help a confused person it could help to talk quietly and reassuringly.
-You could hold their hand when you are talking.
+- To help a confused person, it could help to talk quietly and reassuringly.
+For example, you could hold their hand when you are talking.

 - Confusion can often be worse at night, so it might help to leave a night light on and keep the door open in case they wake.

 - You could try to make the surroundings peaceful, safe and calm.
 For example, use low lighting, soft background music and pleasant smells.